-In other responses to humanist's accusations I've mentioned that when people turn away from, God gives them what they want...
+In other responses to humanist's accusations, I have mentioned that when people turn away from God, God gives them what they want.
 He withdraws, which includes withdrawing His protection and blessings.
-Romans 1:26-27 (quoted in the sidebar above) tells us that, when this happens, homosexuality and acceptance of homosexuality greatly increases.
+Romans 1:26-27 tells us that when God withdraws, homosexuality and acceptance of homosexuality greatly increases.
 In other words, the growing homosexuality we see today is a result of denying and disobeying God.
 When people continue in sin and unbelief, God withdraws and "God gives them over to degrading passions."
-What this means is that God stops protecting people, and people start doing the evil they naturally want to do.
-By doing this God let's people experience what life is like without God and demonstrates the futility and hopelessness of life apart from God.
+What this means is that God reduces His restraint of sin and people start doing the evil they naturally want to do.
+By God doing this He is letting people experience what life is like without Him.
+It makes sin real and demonstrates the futility and hopelessness of life apart from God.

 It is crucial to understand that Jesus fulfilled the Law (Matthew 5:1718).
 Romans 10:4 says that Christ is the end of the Law.
 Ephesians 2:15 says that Jesus set aside the Law with its commands and regulations.
 Galatians 3:25 says, now that faith has come, we are no longer under the guardianship of the Law.
 The civil and ceremonial aspects of the Old Testament Law were for an earlier time.
 The Laws purpose was completed with the perfect and complete sacrifice of Jesus Christ.
 So, no, the Bible does not command that homosexuals should be put to death in this day and age.